Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 Q: Will a regular queen fit in an RV?

-A: Often no—many RVs use short queen sizing, so measure first.
+A: Usually not—many RVs use short-queen sizing, so measure before you buy.

 Q: Which option is best for hot sleepers?